amajorude/Majo-Albert-galtonbox/README.md

 expected value and the standard deviation of this distribution.
 Finally, we compute the mean quadratic error of the observations with respect to the theoritical value from the normal distribution.

-Finally, we plot the experimental results of the experiment as well as the expected theoretical distribution.
+We then plot the experimental results of the simulation as well as the expected theoretical distribution.